 Drum sander has large spinning drums often operated in a standing position.
 Its massive weight and spin speed give drum sanders an edge when dealing with deep sanding scratches and stripping all the old finish on the floor.

-This machine needs a huge amount of space and requires following the grain pattern on the floors.
-That’s why it’s complicated for beginners to use this sanding equipment.
+This machine requires a significant amount of space and demands careful attention to the grain pattern on the floors.
+As a result, it can be quite challenging for beginners to operate this sanding equipment effectively.

 How Do They Differ?